In July 2020, the legislative procedure at EU level on the Mobility Package Part I was successfully completed.

 Compulsory regular return of vehicles to the location of the branch

 As from 21 February 2022, undertakings must organize the use of their vehicle fleet such as to ensure that vehicles that are at their disposal and used in international carriage return to one of their operational centres in Germany at least within eight weeks after leaving Germany (cf. Article 5(1)(b) of Regulation (EC) No 1071/2009).
-This also concerns vehicles that are at the disposal of the company on the basis of hire contracts or other similar arrangements.
-Even if these vehicles were rented abroad but are used by a company’s place of business in Germany, they must return to Germany after eight weeks, at the latest
+This also concerns vehicles that are at the disposal of the company on the basis of hire contract or other similar arrangements.
+Even if these vehicles were rented abroad but are used by a company’s place of business in Germany, they must return to Germany after eight weeks, at the latest.

 4-day cooling-off-phase after cabotage operations

-As from 21 February 2022, hauliers are not allowed to carry out cabotage operations, with the same vehicle or, in the case of a coupled combination, the motor vehicle of that same vehicle, in the same Member State within four days following the end of its cabotage operation in that Member State.
+As from 21 February 2022, hauliers are not allowed to carry out further cabotage operations, with the same vehicle or, in the case of a coupled combination, the motor vehicle of that same vehicle, in the same Member State within four days following the end of its cabotage operation in that Member State.
 The four-day period starts at 00:00 hours on the day after the day on which the last cabotage operation has been concluded (unloading).

-From 21 May 2022, companies engaged in international transport operations by means of vehicles (motor vehicles or combination of vehicles) the permissible laden mass of which exceeds 2.5 tonnes must hold a community licence in accordance with Article 4 of Regulation (EC) No 1072/2009.
+As from 21 May 2022, undertakings engaged in international transport operations by means of vehicles (motor vehicles or combination of vehicles) the permissible laden mass of which exceeds 2.5 tonnes must hold a community licence in accordance with Article 4 of Regulation (EC) No 1072/2009.
 The prerequisite is that the undertaking must meet the conditions to be complied with in order to pursue the occupation in accordance with Regulation (EC) No 1071/2009.
 With regard to professional competence required in accordance with Article 8, which is generally to be proven by a certificate of professional competence (Fachkundebescheinigung) by the Chamber of Industry and Commerce, the Federal Government and the federal states have agreed that, in accordance with Article 9(2), persons who are managing a road haulage undertaking which only operates motor vehicles or combinations of vehicles the permissible laden mass of which does not exceed 3.5 tonnes can be exempt from the examination referred to in Article 8(1) upon application, if they can provide proof that they have continuously managed an undertaking of the same type for the 10-year-period before 20 August 2020.
 In the application procedure, applicants must provide suitable documents to prove that they meet this requirement.

 For purely national transport operations, a road haulage licence is still only required if vehicles (motor vehicles or combination of vehicles) the permissible laden mass of which exceeds 3.5 tonnes are used.